scikit-learn/enhancement_proposals/slep009/proposal.rst

 Deprecation Path
 ----------------

-A proposed solution is available at [#13311](https://github.com/scikit-learn/scikit-learn/pull/13311), which deprecates the usage of positional arguments for most arguments on certain functions and methods.
-It uses a decorator, and removing the decorator would result in an error if the function is called with positional arguments.
+For a smooth transition, we need an easy deprecation path.
+Similar to the decorators developed in ``matplotlib``, a proposed solution is available at [#13311](https://github.com/scikit-learn/scikit-learn/pull/13311), which deprecates the usage of positional arguments on selected functions and methods.
+With the decorator, the user sees a warning if they pass the designated keyword-only arguments as positional, and removing the decorator would result in an error.
 Examples (borrowing from the PR):

 .. code-block:: python